Working as a Team

 Team - verb; come together as a team to achieve a common goal.

 Each day, as an admin, you are presented with an opportunity to support one or more executives.
 The universal focus of an admin, which makes each admin at the company critical, is you help an executive(s) with their job initiatives which helps the company propel forward.
 While your role has the same title as others and does a lot of the same job functions, no two admins or executive(s) are alike.
 Therein lies the conundrum, how do you engage, foster, and build a strong team when each professional has similarities but is also unique?
 I would strongly recommend doing a team exercise.
-Try taking in this article and video, and then talking about everyone’s thoughts and desires.
+Take in the below podcast episode, then talk about everyone’s thoughts and desires.
 Understanding your peers and their ideas helps you support one another in a stronger way.
 Let’s get down to building a strategy.

 Build Trust Inside a Team